AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

 >[!NOTE]
 >
 >Rows with a value for _DELETED_DATE will be retained for 15 days, then removed from Snowflake.
+Snowflake timezones are in UTC.

 ## Entity Relationship Diagrams {#entity-relationship-diagrams}